List of Vietnamese submissions for the Academy Award for Best International Feature Film

 Vietnam has submitted films for the Academy Award for Best International Feature Film since 1993.
 The award (Note: The category was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) is presented annually by the U.S. Academy of Motion Picture Arts and Sciences (AMPAS) to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was introduced for non-English speaking films, and has been given annually since.
 The AMPAS has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956, while The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 They vote via secret ballot to determine the five nominees for the award.

-As of 2025, Vietnam was nominated once for Trần Anh Hùng's The Scent of Green Papaya (1993).
+As of 2026, Vietnam was nominated only once for Trần Anh Hùng's The Scent of Green Papaya (1993).
 It was the first nomination received by a Southeast Asian country in the category.